qqshfox/rack_rails_logger/README.md

 ## Installation

-Add these lines to your application's Gemfile:
+Add this line to your application's Gemfile:

-    group :development do
-      gem 'rack_rails_logger'
+    gem 'rack_rails_logger', group: 'development'
-    end

 And then execute: